 - The name of the method doesn’t matter.
 The type matters.

-@Singleton: to indicate this instance gonna be a singleton which always gonna give the same instance of class.
+@Singleton: to indicate this instance will be a singleton which always will give the same instance of class.

 Before you just use the